The History of Martin-Baker and the Ejection Seat

 In 1944, the Ministry of Aircraft Production formally approached James Martin and asked him to investigate the practicability of providing fighter aircraft with a means of assisted escape.
 The challenge was acute: jet aircraft were entering service for the first time, and their speeds were making the traditional practice of climbing out of a cockpit and parachuting away increasingly impractical.
 At 400 miles per hour, the windblast alone could render a pilot unconscious or kill him before he could clear the aircraft.

 Martin concluded that the most effective solution was to eject the seat itself, with the pilot sitting in it, using an explosive charge.
 After separation from the aircraft at a safe height, the pilot would disengage from the seat and deploy a parachute manually.
 The fundamental challenge was determining how much force the human spine could withstand during the explosive ejection sequence.
 No reliable data existed.
-Martin constructed a 16-foot test rig at Denham and, on 20 January 1945, fired a dummy loaded to 200 pounds up the rig for the first time.
-Four days later, one of the company's experimental fitters, Bernard Lynch, became the first human being to ride the rig in a live test, reaching a height of just under five feet before reporting the onset of discomfort.
+Martin constructed a 65-foot test rig at Denham and, on 20 January 1945, fired a dummy loaded to 200 pounds up the rig for the first time.
+Shortly afterwards, one of the company's experimental fitters, Bernard Lynch, became the first human being to ride the rig in a live test, reaching a height of just under five feet before reporting the onset of discomfort.
 Progressive increases in cartridge power were tested, and the seat design was refined to reduce peak acceleration and protect the spine.

 From First Generation to Zero-Zero